brian-boitano/brian-boitano/README.md

 ### Hi there 👋

 My name is Oleg Karpenko.
-I am an easy-going, curious and well-focused developer.
+I am an easy-going, curious, and well-focused developer.

-I'm introvert.
+I'm an introvert.
 I build stuff.
 Backend mostly.

-Hopefully, stuff that helps people and make them happier. 🙂
+Hopefully, stuff that helps people and makes them happier. 🙂